wikimedia/abstract-wikipedia-data-science/README.md

 This project is Outreachy 21 task, more info can be found in [phabricator](https://phabricator.wikimedia.org/T263678).

-### Description
+## Description

-This project aims to find Scibunto modules with similar functions on different Wikimedia's wikis.
+This project aims to find important Scibunto modules with similar functions on different Wikimedia's wikis.
 Highlighting such modules would allow storing them in more centralized manner, so the users wouldn't have to copy-paste them from one wiki to another, or "reinvent the wheel" trying to make a script with wanted functionality.

 For reaching this goal, first all the Scribunto modules should be fetched from all the wikis and stored in more centralized fashion, along with additional data for analysis.
-Then through comparing different data, such as titles, usages and source codes, we expect to distinguish modules, which can be made centralized for better.
+Then through comparing different data, such as titles, usages and source codes, we expect to distinguish modules, which can be centralized for better.

-### How to use
+## How to use

+## How to re-create

 _1. Create Wikimedia developer account and create a new tool in Toolforge._

-The scripts get a lot of information from Wikimedia table replicas, and these replicas are accessed from the Toolforge.
+The scripts get a lot of information from Wikimedia database replicas, and these replicas are accessed from Toolforge.
 Please follow [this page](https://wikitech.wikimedia.org/wiki/Portal:Toolforge/Quickstart) to create an account, and a new tool to use this project in.